ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **Witnesses:** Ensure that the manager and HR are present to witness the actual termination meeting.
 The meeting should be very short and to the point, and HR should answer most follow-up questions concerning termination logistics.

-**Offboarding:** Develop a plan in advance of termination for how and when to turn off the employee s access to company systems and recover any company hardware.
+**Offboarding:** Develop a plan in advance of termination for how and when to turn off the employee's access to company systems and recover any company hardware.

 **Severance:** Letting an employee go is most often just as much a failure of the company/management as it is the employee.
 Letting someone go is not a place to be spiteful or petty; that person has invested time and energy into your company, and you should do everything you can to set them up for success at their next role, including an industry-standard severance package (the range is somewhat broad, from a few weeks for an individual contributor up to two to three months for a senior executive, with packages also often factoring in tenure).

 ## Team Makeup

 The key difference in impact between junior and senior talent is the consistency with which they can reliably solve different kinds of problems.
 As engineers become more experienced, their judgment and decision-making improve on larger and larger surface areas.
 Similarly, you should expect that more senior talent will develop solutions that have fewer defects, last longer, and are more durable to requirements change along the way.
-That s not to say everyone has to be senior; in fact, it's rare that a majority of projects involve architecting brand-new greenfield solutions.
+That's not to say everyone has to be senior; in fact, it's rare that a majority of projects involve architecting brand-new greenfield solutions.

 The right blend for any given team considers the types of work to be done and staffs the team thoughtfully as a result.